-Much like the Fashion street in Mumbai, the one in Pune offers you all the latest trendy styles.
-This is the place where you put your bargaining skills to test.
+Much like the Fashion Street in Mumbai, the one in Pune offers you all the latest trendy styles.
+This is the place where you put your bargaining skills to the test.
 Picture Credits: Moerschy

 Budget Saving Tips for Pune One Day Trip

 Accommodation and transport form a major chunk of travel costs.
 However, you can cut the costs by planning wisely.
 Here are several recommendations that will help you cut costs on your Pune one day trip.

 Budget Accommodation Options in Pune